gitChandan123/rock-paper-scissor-game/README.md

 ##  Demo

-Check out a live demo of the game here [https://cat-fact.herokuapp.com/facts].
+Check out a live demo of the game [here](https://github.com/gitChandan123/rock-paper-scissor-game/edit/main/README.md).

 ## Features
 Interactive Gameplay: Play against the computer in a fun and interactive way.